 PR08 – (IS) Information Services Asset Disposal Procedure.

-/WHERE
+(NOT SURE WHAT/WHERE THIS IS – WILL CHECK WITH CATH BURKE)

 Media Handling

 Media handling controls are essential to prevent unauthorized disclosure, modification, removal or destruction of information stored on media.

 See 021 IS Removable Media Policy for a full description of TfGM’s policy for the use of removable media for TfGM users.